auth0/docs/articles/api-auth/tutorials/use-one-rs-for-apis.md

 You will be prompted to provide a **name** and **identifier**, as well as choose the **signing algorithm**, for your new API.

-For the purposes of this article, we'll call our API `Auth0API` and set its unique identifier to `auth0api`.
+For the purposes of this article, we'll call our API `Organizer Service` and set its unique identifier to `organize`.
 By default, the signing algorithm for the tokens this API issues is **RS256**, which we will leave as is.

 ![](/media/articles/api-auth/tutorials/multiple-apis-one-resource-server/create-new-api.png)